raku-community-modules/raku-bench/README.md

 COPYRIGHT
 ---------

-perl6-bench is Copyright 2012-2014, Geoffrey Broadwell.
+raku-bench is Copyright 2012-2014, Geoffrey Broadwell.
 This project is open source, and may be used, copied, modified, distributed, and redistributed under the terms of the
 [Artistic License 2.0](http://www.perlfoundation.org/artistic_license_2_0) .